 Protected wildlife areas include the 5,280-acre Ridgefield National Wildlife Refuge and the 2,370-acre Shillapoo Wildlife Area, managed by the state Department of Fish and Wildlife.
 Clark County manages extensive wetlands and floodplain habitat along Vancouver Lake, Green Lake, and Lake River.
 The county manages two popular regional parks, Vancouver Lake Park and Frenchman's Bar Park.
 These parks are connected by a 2.7 mile long developed bicycle and pedestrian trail.
 Recreation opportunities within the parks, include swimming, picnicking, biking, hiking, wildlife viewing, and boat and bar fishing for salmon and steelhead.
 Vancouver Lake and Lake River also provide fishing for warm water species.
 The Regional Trail and Bikeway Systems Plan shows the Lewis and Clark Discovery Greenway Trail traversing the length of this subarea.
 The Lower Columbia River Water Trail is located along the western boundary of the subarea.
-Also, in 2013, the Vancouver-Clark Parks Department and National Park Service-with the support of a 20-member advisory committee-produced a water trail guide that covers Vancouver Lake, Lake River, and the lower East Fork and North Forks of the Lewis River.
+In 2013, the Vancouver-Clark Parks Department and National Park Service produced a water trail guide that covers Vancouver Lake, Lake River, and the lower East Fork and North Forks of the Lewis River.

 Conservation priorities include acquiring shoreline and adjoining uplands along Lake River that support the water trail concept; preserving high-quality riparian and forested uplands habitat at lower Flume Creek and conserving the habitat and greenway connections between the Vancouver Lake Lowlands and all project areas that interface with the Columbia River lowlands (e.g., Burnt Bridge Creek, Salmon Creek, Whipple Creek, Flume Creek, and Gee Creek).
-Future acquisition and development projects should support regional trail systems that provide recreational opportunities while minimizing impacts to critical habitat.
+The Lewis and Clark Trail Concept Plan, published in April, 2020, identifies a number of potential pedestrian trail alignments for the Vancouver Lake to Ridgefield segment that are also high priorities.

-Washougal River
+Subarea Washougal River

-The Washougal River from mouth to county line, including Coyote and Winkler Creeks
+Area Description: The Washougal River from mouth to county line, including Coyote and Winkler Creeks